Vaanke/FRE_7831_Big_Data_Project/README.md

 - Design the algorithm to implement real time "grey box" trading using the database and objects you used for the back tester.

 #### Condition and Assumption
-- "Going short": the first stock of the pair is short and the other is long.
+- "Going short" - the first stock of the pair is short and the other is long.
 - "Going long" - the first stock of the pair is long and the other is short.